apache/incubator-marvin/CONTRIBUTION.md

  ## Where to ask for help

- 1. [Github Issue Tracker][tbissue]: for discussions about new features or established bugs
+ 1. [Apache Jira Issue Tracker][aissue]: for discussions about new features or established bugs
- 2. [Gitter chat][gchat]: for real-time discussion
+ 2. <dev@marvin.apache.org>: for general development discussions

  ## Separate Code Repositories

  [Marvin-AI][marvinai] maintains all your code and documentation in multiple repositories on the Github.
 This includes the primary repository and several others repositories for different components.

+ ## Standard procedure for contribution

+ 1. Fork the repository from [Here][marvinai].
+ 2. Create a new branch in the forked repository for new changes.
+ 3. Create pull request from your branch to the main repository using a name that start with issue ID.

  # Code of Conduct